-Like with the primary school, it is most common that the children board but often go home for the weekends.
-Being away from home at such a young age can certainly be a scary thought but Mary Hare is well equipped with caring and highly trained staff.
+Like with primary school, it is most common that the children board but often go home for the weekends.
+Being away from home at such a young age can be scary, but Mary Hare is well-equipped with caring and highly trained staff.

-There’s just so much they offer we can’t possibly cram it all into 1 blog, if you want to see more about them then just search for them online and you’ll find plenty of helpful information.
+There’s just so much they offer we can’t possibly cram it all into 1 blog; if you want to see more about them, then search for them online, and you’ll find plenty of helpful information.

 We hope you have enjoyed our blog and look forward to seeing you for the further 2 instalments.